-The Council has a Local Enforcement Plan for planning which sets out how it prioritises the complaints it receives about unauthorised building work or uses of land, sets service standards for dealing with initial complaints, and provides information on how we process complaints and the range of enforcement options we have open to us.
+The Council has a Local Enforcement Policy for planning which sets out how it prioritises the complaints it receives about unauthorised building work or uses of land, sets service standards for dealing with initial complaints, and provides information on how we process complaints and the range of enforcement options we have open to us.
 The Plan states that priority will be given to dealing with those complaints which relate to actions which cause the most harm and that the Council will usually seek to prosecute those who damage listed buildings or fell protected trees.

 We also have an online Planning Enforcement Register containing details of enforcement notices the Council has served.